rascal999/monorepo/test_bed/smolagent/README.md

 # Multi-Tool Agent

-A versatile agent that can handle various tasks using multiple tools, powered by smolagents and Ollama.
+A versatile agent that can handle various tasks using multiple tools, powered by smolagents and either Ollama or OpenRouter.

 ## Features